ryukau/UhhyouWebSynthesizers/README.md

 Generators in this collection outputs wav file to use on external DAW or sampler.
 If you are looking for instruments or effects that runs on real-time, take a look at [my plugin repository](https://github.com/ryukau/VSTPlugins).

 # Known Issue
-Rendering doesn't work on Firefox 111.0 by default.
-Follow the steps below to enable ECMAScript modules on Web Workers.
+Rendering doesn't work on Firefox 113.0 or older.
+On Firefox 111.0 to 113.0, follow the steps below to enable ECMAScript modules on Web Workers.

 1. Type `about:config` in address bar, then open the page.
 2. Press "Accept the Risk and Continue" to proceed.